Sashiko Mending and Repairing

 Summer Youth | Available

 Students will learn a different style of sashiko stitching each day and have a beautiful sampler at the end of the week and learn to apply their stitches to mend or repair personal clothing.
-Fiber artist Ryan Scails will start each student off honing their fine motor skills and then build up to make bigger aesthetic changes through the addition of color.
+Fiber artist Becca Barolli will start each student off honing their fine motor skills and then build up to make bigger aesthetic changes through the addition of color.

 Sashiko has its origins as a Japanese Quilting and Embroidery practice.
 With a simple running stitch, it creates bold, geometric patterns on textiles.